MaryamAsgarinezhad/obsidian/Chat history llm/Chat history.md

 ### What the Paper Says

-- GPT-3 is _purely autoregressive_: it does not maintain an internal state or memory beyond the hidden state computed from the current prompt.
+- ==GPT-3 is _purely autoregressive_==: it does not maintain an internal state or memory beyond the hidden state computed from the current prompt.
 In other words, if something isn’t _in_ that prompt text, the model has no direct record of it.
 - This means the model can handle or “remember” earlier parts of a conversation only if they still appear in the context window (i.e., if they haven’t been truncated).

 ### Relevance to “Chat History”